Chapter 17 : The Art of Hanging Over

 A colony of bats flew into the room as Vincent Wood opened the window.
 They lugged three crates, each bearing the logo for Andre's Stuffed pies.

-A raucous roar erupted from by the hearth and she abandoned her companion, ambling closer to the noise.
-The Quidditch team seemed to be holding someone down.
+A raucous roar erupted by the hearth and she abandoned her companion, ambling closer to the noise.
+The Quidditch team was holding someone down.